samiuljoy/samiuljoy.github.io/microblog/router.md

 Having open ports is a major security hole on any device.
 If the device doesn't necessarily need any services to run/no service is running, it's just meaningless to keep ports open.
 That's just stupid.
 On the contrary, hiding basic admin features from the web panel is not a good thing to do, specially telnet and ACS remote access, which are enabled by default.
 I might contact the vendors for real reason behind this, and update this article based on the response.

+## Update

+.ce 11 September, 2022

+Okay, I figured out a way to stop the ACS service on the router.
+This option was accessible from the web interface and like telnet, it was hidden.
+Had to scrape couple of google pages in order to get to the correct url.
+Also, on earlier version of the firmware, these options were not hidden.
+Very weird indeed.

+Also I reached out to the dlink.ru people, but got no reply.

 .hr

 ----------------main